-The 100% Community behavioral health care action team focuses on identifying which organizations currently need capacity-building in order to meet the need.
+The 100% New Mexico behavioral health care action team focuses on identifying which organizations currently need capacity-building in order to meet the need.
 The team identifies partnerships to improve services.
 This can be done through a process of continuous quality improvement (the data-driven “assess-plan-act-evaluate” process).

-The 100% Community behavioral health care action team focuses on identifying which private sector businesses can help address health care insecurity throughout the county.
+The 100% New Mexico behavioral health care action team focuses on identifying which private sector businesses can help address health care insecurity throughout the county.
 The team works to create partnerships between businesses and behavioral health care systems and programs.

 The 100% behavioral health care action team focuses on strengthening the capacity of all schools to increase their capacity to address behavioral health challenges, including adverse childhood experiences and trauma, among their student and their parents.
 The team focuses on how to fund schools to adopt the “community school” model with school-based behavioral health care.

-The 100% Community behavioral care action team focuses on identifying which programs the federal and state government offer to support countywide behavioral health care security.
+The 100% New Mexico behavioral care action team focuses on identifying which programs the federal and state government offer to support countywide behavioral health care security.
 This process includes networking, advocating and grant writing.

 To identify gaps in county services, strengthen service organizations, and create a networked countywide system of services, timely support and empowerment.
 Identifying solutions that meet the needs of those county residents with and without access to the web.

 All forms of behavioral health care are enhanced with delivery systems empowered by video conferencing.
 A countywide system of support is strengthened.